sachaarbonel/repo_walker/README.md

 2. Provide well-structured code context
 3. Focus on relevant parts of your codebase
 4. Track token usage to optimize your prompts
+5. Remove comments to focus on code logic and save tokens

 ## Error Handling